bitnami/charts/bitnami/redis/README.md

 ## Backup and restore

-Refer to the chart documentation for more information on [backing up and restoring Redis deployments](https://docs.bitnami.com/kubernetes/infrastructure/redis/administration/backup-restore/).
+Refer to the chart documentation for more information on [backing up and restoring Redis<sup>TM</sup> deployments](https://docs.bitnami.com/kubernetes/infrastructure/redis/administration/backup-restore/).

 ## NetworkPolicy

 To enable network policy for Redis<sup>TM</sup>, install [a networking plugin that implements the Kubernetes NetworkPolicy spec](https://kubernetes.io/docs/tasks/administer-cluster/declare-network-policy#before-you-begin), and set `networkPolicy.enabled` to `true`.

-Refer to the chart documenation for more information on [enabling the network policy in Redis deployments](https://docs.bitnami.com/kubernetes/infrastructure/redis/administration/enable-network-policy/).
+Refer to the chart documenation for more information on [enabling the network policy in Redis<sup>TM</sup> deployments](https://docs.bitnami.com/kubernetes/infrastructure/redis/administration/enable-network-policy/).

 ### Setting Pod's affinity

 This chart allows you to set your custom affinity using the `XXX.affinity` parameter(s).
-Find more infomation about Pod's affinity in the [kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity).
+Find more infomation about Pod's affinity in the [Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity).

 As an alternative, you can use of the preset configurations for pod affinity, pod anti-affinity, and node affinity available at the [bitnami/common](https://github.com/bitnami/charts/tree/master/bitnami/common#affinities) chart.
 To do so, set the `XXX.podAffinityPreset`, `XXX.podAntiAffinityPreset`, or `XXX.nodeAffinityPreset` parameters.